potassco/clorm/docs/clorm/embedding.rst

 	   start += inc
        return list(enumerate(tmp))

-   date_range = drsig.make_clingo_wrapper(py_date_range)
+   date_range = drsig.wrap_function(py_date_range)

 The above example shows that even with relatively complex data structures the corresponding Python code remains compact and readable.
-It also highlights how the ``Signature.make_clingo_wrapper()`` function doesn't need to be called as a decorator but can be called as a normal function.
+It also highlights how ``Signature.wrap_function`` and ``Signature.wrap_method`` functions don't need to be called as a decorator but can be called as a normal function.
 This makes it extremely easy to maintain two versions of the function; one to be called from Python code and another to be called from within Clingo.

 Re-usable Components
 --------------------